 Shopping around for mortgage rates is a good idea if you want a low rate on your 30-year fixed home loan.
 You might even be able to negotiate and reduce the mortgage rate that a particular lender is offering.
 Certain states have special home loan programs that give homeowners a shot at qualifying for 30-year fixed mortgages with low rates.
 It’s a good idea to do some research on what your state has to offer.

-All of this means it’s important to start preparing before you are actually looking to buy a home.
-You can take time to improve your credit score and lower your debt-to-income ratio well ahead of the time you apply for a mortgage.
+All of this means it’s important to prepare before you start looking to buy a home.
+You can take time to improve your credit score and lower your debt-to-income ratio before it’s time to apply for a mortgage.
 This can help you to qualify for the lowest possible 30-year fixed mortgage rate.

 Other Factors That Impact 30-Year Fixed Mortgage Rates

 Your credit score and your debt-to-income rate are just two factors that affect your mortgage rate.
 Having plenty of cash saved up and a stable job can help as well.
-The size of your down payment has an impact on your mortgage rate as well.
+The size of your down payment also impacts your mortgage rate.

-By making a large down payment (the standard is 20%), you won’t need to borrow as much money from your lender.
-As a result, your loan-to-value ratio (the ratio of the mortgage loan amount to the value of the home you’re buying) and your overall risk will be lower.
+The standard down payment is 20%, but you can put down more money.
+A large down payment means you don’t have to borrow as much money from your lender.
+As a result, your loan-to-value (LTV) ratio (the mortgage loan amount to the value of the home you’re buying) will be lower as well as your overall risk as a borrower.
 Mortgage lenders tend to offer lower mortgage rates to borrowers with low LTV ratios.

 You can also lower your mortgage rate by paying for mortgage (or discount) points.
 A single point is equal to 1% of your mortgage loan amount and can lower your mortgage rate by up to a quarter of a percentage.